AniMesuro/AniMesuro/README.md

 # About Me

 Hello, I'm Mesuro, 👋 I'm from Brazil and I make free GameDev tools and also develop games.
-I'm comfortable in Godot Engine and GDScript, currently learning Lua.
+I'm comfortable in Godot Engine and GDScript.

-I also make digital paintings as a hobby.
+I make digital paintings as a hobby.

 ## Social Media
 [🐦Twitter](https://twitter.com/CrowMesuro)